-It is a slow spreading plant and can grow to a width of roughly two feet within five years.
-The name of the plant comes from it’s most distinguish characteristic, the sweet aroma it emits when crushed.
-Whenever the leaves are stepped on or bruised by you, or wildlife, they will give off a sweet fragrance.
-As a marginal plant one of it’s uses in landscaping is to spruce up the edge of your small pond, as it excels in growth near standing water.
+It is a slow-spreading plant and can grow to a width of roughly two feet within five years.
+The plant’s name comes from its most distinguishing characteristic, the sweet aroma it emits when crushed.
+Whenever the leaves are stepped on or bruised by you or wildlife, they will give off a sweet fragrance.
+As a marginal plant, one of its uses in landscaping is to spruce up the edge of your small pond, as it excels in growth near standing water.

 The sweet flag can also make an excellent ground cover or be a feature growing out of your small pond.